-Since Dr. Oz first featured it on his television show back in 2012, people across the country have been asking the same question – does Green Coffee Bean Extract work?
+Since first featured on television health shows back in 2012, people across the country have been asking the same question – does Green Coffee Bean Extract work?
 The best way to form an opinion about the efficacy of this powerful product is to take a look at a few trials and studies that have been conducted over the years.

 How the Studies Work

 First and foremost, in answering the question “does Green Coffee Bean Extract work?” it is important to keep in mind that there have been no large-scale clinical trials to date.
 However, there have been several small-scale studies designed to help determine the efficacy and the safety of this product.
 Overall, the results are favorable, and when combined with individual user experiences that praise the product, it seems to be effective for weight loss.

 Green Coffee Bean Extract Study to Determine Efficacy

 In one small-scale study, 30 overweight patients were divided into two groups in a randomized, controlled trial.
 The first group was given regular instant coffee once per day, and the second group was given instant coffee fortified with 200mg of Green Coffee Bean Extract once per day.
 Neither group changed their diet or exercise habits, and they were closely monitored for compliance.
 Those using just instant coffee lost an average of 3.7 pounds and 0.7% of their body fat in 12 weeks.
 Conversely, those using instant coffee fortified with Green Coffee Bean Extract lost an average of 11.0 pounds and 3.6% of their body fat in the same timeframe.